-In 2004, when Ralph became ill, he asked Richard T. Holmberg to step in as Musical Director of the Naples Orchestra and Chorus.
+In 2004, when Ralph became ill, he asked Richard T. Holmberg to step in as Musical Director of the Naples Community Orchestra.

 Richard arrived at a time of crisis but managed to maintain the vitality of the organization.
 The orchestra and chorus grew in numbers and matured in quality.
 No one was surprised because Richard Holmberg was an unusual musician.

 He had been director of music for the School Town of Munster in Munster, Indiana, for 35 years, during which time he built the music department into one of the most successful music programs in the state.
 He was also in charge of the vocal music department, which included as many as three hundred students participating in choirs and select vocal ensembles.

 Richard continued his personal dedication through 2007.

 Ralph Stewart was not new to starting musical groups from scratch.
 He formed his first civic chorus in Northern Ontario when he was seventeen.
 Later his experience included choirs and orchestras in Canada’s capital, where he established a 100-voice chorus for the nation’s centennial, and in the United States.

 In addition to his musical pursuits, Mr. Stewart was a published author, politician and professional diplomat.
 He was elected to Canada’s Parliament where he served for eleven years.
 He chaired a committee at the NATO Assembly and was Canada’s Consul General to the Southeastern U.S. and Puerto Rico.